 Duties: Recruiting and training new volunteers, keeping a database of volunteer information and skills, matching volunteers to opportunities that suit their skills and keeping volunteers informed.

-They are community members who are the most loyal to its principles, it’s activities, or who are the most involved in decision-making and planning.
-This group provides the essential input to the survival and growth of the FOMP organization.
-Core member vote on projects, participate with decision making and represent the voices of the people in the community.
+Core Members are members of both the community and Friends of Mosholu Parkland who are the most loyal to its principles, it’s activities, or who are the most involved in decision-making and planning.
+They provide the essential input to the survival and growth of the FOMP organization.
+Core members vote on projects, participate with decision making and represent the voices of the people in the community.
 Core members attend most FOMP monthly meetings and/or PARKS CB7 meetings.

 •FOMP CORE MEMBERS for fiscal year October 1st 2020 - September 30 2021•